Understanding Land Stamp Duty in Victoria (VIC)

 - Discounted duty for homes valued between $600,000 and $750,000.

-- Eligible for the same concessions as first home buyers, provided they meet the necessary criteria.
+- Owner-Occupiers: Eligible for the same concessions as first home buyers, provided they meet the necessary criteria.

 Important Note for Foreign Buyers

-An extra surcharge of 8% is applicable if you are a foreign buyer, so be sure to factor this into your budgeting.
+An extra surcharge of 8% applies to foreign buyers.
+Be sure to factor this into your budgeting.

 Discover the #1 tax secret wealthy Australian property investors use to grow their portfolios faster — even in a high interest rate environment.